ambibma/mr-robogers-neigborhood/README.md

 ## Tests for Business Logic

-Output: App will return a list of values from 0 => user's inputted number where all digits that contain a 1, are replaced with "Beep".
-All Numbers that contain 2 will be replaced with "Boop!"
-All numbers that contain a 3 are replaced with "Won't you be my neighbor"

 Describe: stringArrayConvert(stringNumber)
 test: It should take the primitive value from user inputted string
 code: stringArrayConvert("5") = 5